commtech/fscc-windows/README.md

 FSCC port, only the range that the onboard clock can be set to.

-Using one of the synchronous modes you can only receive data consistently up to 30 MHz (when you are using a external clock).
-If you are transmitting data using an internal clock you can safely go up 50 MHz.
+Using one of the synchronous modes you can only receive data consistently up to 30 MHz (when you are using an external clock).
+If you are transmitting data using an internal clock, you can safely receive data consistently up to 50 MHz.

 Lower clock rates (less than 1 MHz for example) can take a long time for the frequency generator to finish.
 If you run into this situation we recommend using a larger frequency and then dividing it down to your desired baud rate using the BGR register.

-Use the `FSCC_SET_CLOCK_BITS` ioctl to set the frequency from within code.
+Use the `FSCC_SET_CLOCK_BITS` ioctl to set the frequency from within your code.

 ```c
 /* 10 MHz */